+On Land Do not flush into ditches or drainage systems.
 Block entry into waterways.
+Contain spill by diking with earth or other barrier.
 Remove small spills with sorbent pads.
 On tundra, use peat moss and leave to degrade, if feasible to do so.

-Storage

-Block entry into water; dike using snow or other barrier.
+On Snow & Ice Block entry into water; dike using snow or other barrier.
 Remove minor spills with sorbent pads and/or snow.
 Use ice augers and pump when feasible to recover N 23 under ice.
 Burning N 23 will not likely be feasible.
 Mechanical removal (scraping) can be tried.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled N 23 with pumps and skimmers.
 Flush with low pressure water to herd emulsifier to collection point.

-Burning is not likely possible

-On Water Contain spill as close to release point as possible.
+Minimize damage caused by equipment and personnel.
+Burning is not likely possible On Water Contain spill as close to release point as possible.
 Use spill containment boom to concentrate slicks for recovery.
 On small spills, use sorbent pads to pick up contained oil.
 On larger spills, use skimmer on contained slicks.

-Store closed labelled containers outside away from flammable items.
+Do not deploy personnel and equipment on marsh or vegetation.
+Storage & Transfer Store closed labelled containers outside away from flammable items.

-& Transfer

 Drums can be used for containing collected N 23 Emulsifier.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers. requirements.

-Appendix 20 - Spill Response - Nitric Acid
+Appendix 19.0 Spill Response - Nitric Acid

-Consider action only if safety permits!
 Avoid breathing in/contact with skin and eyes - nitric acid is a severe irritant!

-Reacts violently with water and fuels
+Reacts violently with water and fuels Stop source if safe to do so.
+On Land Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with earth, sand or other barrier.
 Remove minor spills with dry earth, sand or fly ash.
 Remove large spills with pumps or vacuum equipment after neutralization.
 Neutralization with lime, sodium bicarbonate or crushed limestone.
+On Snow & Ice Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with snow or other barrier.
 Remove minor spills with dry earth, sand or fly ash.
 Remove large spills with pumps or vacuum equipment after neutralization.
 Remove contaminated snow with shovels or mechanical equipment.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled nitric acid after neutralization with pumps.
 Burning is not recommended.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried, if feasible.
 On Water Nitric acid sinks and mixes with water producing a violent reaction.
 Isolate/confine spill by damming or diversion.
 Water flushing can be tried to disperse acid.

-Neutralization with lime or sodium bicarbonate can be tried

-Storage Store closed, labelled containers in cool, ventilated areas away from & Transfer incompatible substances such as wood, oil, oxidizable materials
+Neutralization with lime or sodium bicarbonate can be tried Storage & Transfer Store closed, labelled containers in cool, ventilated areas away from incompatible substances such as wood, oil, oxidizable materials Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 21 - Spill Response - Processed Kimberlite
+Appendix 20.0 Spill Response - Processed Kimberlite